krschroeder/baseframe_js/src/readmes/_readme.md

 <div id="your-plugin-elem" data-pluginName-options="{option:'text',option2: true, etc: 'you get the idea'}"></div>
 ```
 ### Update Parameters After Init!
-__For Example:__ all can have their configuration change when added into `$.fn`.
-Which can come in handy sometimes when things get complex.
+Once initialized, each plugin when re-accessed (when not 'removed') will only get updates to their parameters.
 Could come in handy for instance when you have an accordion (or collapsible section) and on mobile you want it to scroll to the top on open (that plugin does that!), but not on desktop.
 This works for the vast majority of params, but not all FYI.
 For example, I can specify a 'click' event and that can only be set on 'init'.
 Perhaps I'll document this later on though.

 ```javascript
 $('.your-plugin-elem').PluginOfSorts({change:'yep', height: 1e6})